Ph.D. (SALC)– University of Chicago, 2008

 His first monograph, A Book of Conquest: Chachnama and Muslim Origins in South Asia (Harvard University Press, 2016), is on the intellectual life of an early thirteenth-century Persian history Chachnama also known as Fathnama-i Sind (Book of the Conquest of Sindh).
 The book delves into how Muslim polities in Sindh addressed sacral differences, created new ethics of rule, and articulated a political theory of power in the thirteenth century Indian Ocean World.
 You can listen to two podcasts on the book--New Books and Ottoman History.
 There is also a book talk in Urdu.

 His second monograph, The Loss of Hindustan: The Invention of India (Harvard University Press, 2020), tells a history of the historians of the subcontinent from the tenth to the early twentieth century.
 The book is a concept-history of “Hindustan,” focusing specifically on the work of the seventeenth century Deccan historian Firishta (fl.
 1570-1620).
 In it, he argues for a decolonized philosophy of history for the subcontinent.
-You can listen to a podcast--New Books.
+The Loss of Hindustan was shortlisted for the Cundill History Prize 2021.
+You can listen to a podcast about the book with HistoryExtra.

 He is currently working on two book projects.
 One, under contract with The New Press, is on memory, history and historiography in Pakistan.
 The second is on decolonization as method and praxis for history writing.

 He has extensive background in digital history, in the history of archives in the global south and the problems of access and control to digitized materials (see, e.g., the project Torn Apart/Separados which focused on the humanitarian crisis on the southwestern border in Summer 2018).
+More recently, he co-published a data-analysis study--"Targeted Harassment of Academics by Hindutva: A Twitter Analysis of the India-US Connection."
 He is currently working on an archival and pedagogical project at The Malcolm X & Dr. Betty Shabazz Memorial and Educational Center in collaboration with the Data Science Institute.

 He is one of the lead faculty in two major international research projects: "Decolonization, the Disciplines and the University" (2019-2023) funded by the Mellon Foundation and "Muslims in India" (2020-2023) funded by the Luce Foundation.